 I dove deep into my archive of posts to find this recipe, which I first published in 2012.
 Now that I’ve added some Google-friendly coding behind the scenes, hopefully more people will find and enjoy it.

 Now that the cool autumn weather is here (I have my fingers crossed for one more blast of summer heat before the snow flies), my thoughts turn to braises that fill the house with tempting aromas.
 Hearty, cool-weather food that nourishes the body and soul.

 It’s the season for a trip to the market, enjoying a coffee and lingering over the vegetable displays and butcher’s case, deciding what to pick up for dinner.
 On the day when I made this recipe, I had braised beef short ribs on my mind but ended up choosing a couple of beef shanks instead.
 If you can only find short ribs, they’ll work well here too.

 Braised Beef Shanks

-I’ve made a few dishes like this over the years, and the last time I made braised short ribs I was inspired by Julie Powell’s recipe in her book Cleaving.
-I had borrowed it from the library at the time, and didn’t copy the recipe down.
-I believe I got the idea to finely mince the vegetables came from elsewhere; because I read so many cookbooks and food magazines and watch a lot of cooking shows, I'm always picking up inspiration.
+I've made a few dishes like this over the years, and the last time I made braised short ribs I was inspired by Julie Powell's recipe in her book Cleaving.
+I had borrowed it from the library at the time, and didn't copy the recipe down.
+The idea to finely mince the vegetables came from elsewhere; because I read so many cookbooks and food magazines and watch a lot of cooking shows, I'm always picking up inspiration.
 I think you'll agree that dish is worthy of making again and again.
 Enjoy, and raise your glass of robust red wine to the hearty winter meals ahead!

 - beef shanks for two